nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 # Flair
-This page summarizes our insights about the clinical study data of the **Flair** study in efforts to understand how to handle bolus, basal and cgm data as well as assumptions that were made as well as open questions.
+This page summarizes our insights about the clinical study data of the **Flair** study in efforts to understand how to handle bolus, basal, and cgm data as well, list assumptions that were made, and pose open questions.

 The full analysis of this dataset is provided in: `notebooks/understand-flair-dataset/understand-flair-dataset.ipynb` and (later added to refine) `notebooks/understand-flair-dataset/2024-07-12 - Understanding TDD Discrepancies in Flair Data.ipynb`